noahgrant/resourcerer/README.md

     Long answer:

     The `withResources` HOC still employs one instance of `UNSAFE_componentWillReceiveProps` to set loading states prior to fetching a new resource.
-There are a couple of benefits to doing it this way instead of in `componentDidUpdate`:
-    1. It avoids an extra render caused by setting state after an update has happened.
+The benefit to using cWRP is that it avoids an extra render caused by setting state after an update has happened.
-    2. It allows us to read our models directly from the ModelCache and not set them as any sort of de-normalized state.

 The downside is that it prevents `withResources`, for now, from safely using some of React's newer APIs, such as asynchronous rendering with Suspense.
 Full disclosure: I am sad that `componentWillReceiveProps` has been deprecated, and I would much prefer to keep it and have the React team trust developers not to put side effects in it.
 But I still think it has an important place in preventing extra renders. [getDerivedStateFromProps](https://reactjs.org/docs/react-component.html#static-getderivedstatefromprops) does not allow you to compare previous to next without doing some state hackery.

     The `useResources` React hook, on the other hand, will support async rendering.
-It also, however requires that extra render that the HOC avoids, and that its models are set as state.
+It also, however requires that extra render that the HOC avoids.

+    In the future, we really have no choice but to migrate `withResources` to use `componentDidUpdate`, which will make it compatible with async rendering but will also have the extra render call.

 * Can the `withResources` HOC be used with both function components and class components?